panzergame/gcodesender/README.md

 ## Installation

-This project depends on pyserial, it can be installed using pip~:
+This project depends on pyserial, it can be installed using pip:

 ```sh
 pip3 install pyserial